jorgejch/dex-arbitrage/README.md

 Key features of this system include:

-- **Price Arbitrage**: Capitalize on price misalignments between exchanges.
+- **Price Arbitrage**: Capitalize on price misalignment's between exchanges.
 Large trades can create imbalances in liquidity pools, distorting prices and causing slippage.
 - **Smart Contract Relay**: Utilize a Solidity smart contract to act as a relay between the controller and the exchanges, ensuring efficient and secure transactions.